Do you need some new selfie ideas for your social media profile?

 Take a look at how Sorelle Amore a professional Instagrammer and YouTuber has perfected the art of self-portraiture in this video.

-Knowing how to post for selfies is a bit of an art form.
+Knowing how to post for creative selfies is a bit of an art form.
 There are many selfie ideas that can make different types of selfie poses more interesting.

-Play around with different ideas and poses, experiment with different light conditions and backgrounds, but most importantly don’t forget to have fun with it!
+Practice with different ideas and poses, experiment with different light conditions and backgrounds, but most importantly don’t forget to have fun with it!